GENERAL INFORMATION: 503-823-4000

 1. Prior to the adoption of a permanent rule, the Director shall:

 a.
 Publish a notice in a newspaper of general circulation in the City.
 The notice must be published not less than thirty days before adoption of the administrative rule.
 The notice shall include the place and time of a proposed public hearing; a brief description of the subjects covered by the proposed rule; the final date for acceptance of written comments; the location to submit comments; and the location where copies of the full set of the proposed rules may be obtained.
-A copy of the notice will be provided to the Office of Neighborhood Involvement at least thirty days before adoption.
+A copy of the notice will be provided to the Office of Community & Civic Life at least thirty days before adoption.
 The Director is only required to hold the public hearing if a written request is filed seeking a hearing.

 b.
 During the public review process, the Director shall hear testimony and receive written comments regarding the proposed rules.